 “A journey of a thousand miles must begin with a single step.” – Lao Tzu

-No shit?
+Duh?
 Unless you’re paraplegic?
 How pointless a quote.
-So the quote might be about taking things one step at a time, or the that the best way to start is just to simply start, or how small things can lead to great things, but it can be applied to anything!
+Arguably, the quote might be about taking things one step at a time, or the that the best way to start is just to simply start, or how small things can lead to great things, but it can be applied to anything!
 A trip to the super market starts with a single step!
 And what if I take the car?
 Did we really need to single out that single step?

 “The journey not the arrival matters.” – T. S. Eliot